helps people win back their lives

 The rules applicable to driver license restoration hearings suggest that the hearing officers are required to begin with the presumption that because you are a repeat offender, you do in fact have a substance use disorder.
 Your job is to present clear and convincing evidence to "rebut" the presumption.
 Clear and convincing evidence is a very high standard, and unlike a criminal case where the state has the burden of proof, you have the burden of proof at a DLR hearing.
 At the DAAD hearing, you will need to provide documented evidence of long-term sobriety in several forms.
 These include:

 - A substance abuse evaluation from a qualified professional that is no more than three months old

 - A minimum of three notarized reference letters

-- Proof of your participation in a substance abuse support group
+- Proof of your participation in a structured substance abuse support group

 It is important to understand that at the DAAD hearing, the burden of proof is on you.
-The hearing officer will start with the assumption that you have a substance abuse problem and that you are not going to obtain a license.
-It is up to you to provide clear and convincing evidence that your problem is under control and that you are of minimal risk for another impaired driving offense.One Hearing per Year
+The hearing officer will start with the presumption that you an addict and that you are not going to obtain a license.
+It is up to you to provide clear and convincing evidence that your drug or alcohol problem is under control and that you are of minimal risk for another DUI offense.One Hearing per Year

 The DAAD will only grant you one license restoration hearing per 12-month period.
 This means that if you request a hearing and fail to have your license restored, you will not be able to drive or even have another shot at license restoration for another full year.
 Therefore, it is critical that you are fully prepared for your hearing and have all the necessary documentation in place.How We can Help